 Specialization is an area where communication may be particularly difficult between organizations, as technical jargon, acronyms, and abbreviations that may hinder the ability of one organization to comprehend the needs of the other.
 To assist with breaking communication barriers, organizations must understand the interpersonal aspects at the individual level.

 Enter the Johari Window

-The Johari Window is an information-processing model, which characterizes different types and qualities of relationships based on self, others, data known to oneself, and data unknown to oneself.
+The Johari Window is an information-processing model which characterizes different types and qualities of relationships based on self, others, data known to oneself, and data unknown to oneself.

-If a leader is willing to take risks and understands his own personal goals, he can create the norm for the environment – an environment where candor and the search for information from others is both understood and rewarded.
+If a leader is willing to take risks and understands his own personal goals, he can create the norm for the environment – an environment where candor and the search for information from others are both understood and rewarded.
 The organizational culture, as well as personal and corporate philosophies, will reflect the quality of the relationships existing among those who create it.

 Email – A Communication Deterrent?

 Email is ingrained in organizational culture and a deterrent to organizational communication.

 When face-to-face communication is replaced by electronic mail, the opportunity for social integration decreases.
 Blackberrys, cell phones, texting, and email have negatively affected responsibilities and availability.
 Weekly conversations are being replaced, and overall traditional communication has declined, and therefore communication trustworthiness has declined.